 During the Initial Response Period of about six months from August 10, 2014 to January 31, 2015, 4 JPF Member NGOs, with local partner organizations, distributed goods -- including food, clothes, and school supplies -- and provided warm meals, medical aid, child protection, and agricultural aid.
 (1 Member NGO only conducted research during this time.)
 As there are very strict limitations on the movement of resources, equipment, and people into and out of Gaza, not enough aid has been delivered to those in need, and there remains the need for humanitarian aid.

-At JPF, we have taken into account these ongoing conditions and are continuing this program for another year, designating Mach 1, 2015 through February 29, 2016 as the Emergency Response Period.
+At JPF, we have taken into account these ongoing conditions and has been continuing this program until January 2018.

 Voice from the Field